NixOS/nixpkgs/doc/languages-frameworks/ruby.section.md

 The `bundlerEnv` is a wrapper over all the gems in your gemset.
 This means that all the `/lib` and `/bin` directories will be available, and the executables of all gems (even of indirect dependencies) will end up in your `$PATH`.
 The `wrappedRuby` provides you with all executables that come with Ruby itself, but wrapped so they can easily find the gems in your gemset.

-One common issue that you might have is that you have Ruby 2.6, but also `bundler` in your gemset.
+One common issue that you might have is that you have Ruby, but also `bundler` in your gemset.
 That leads to a conflict for `/bin/bundle` and `/bin/bundler`.
 You can resolve this by wrapping either your Ruby or your gems in a `lowPrio` call.
 So in order to give the `bundler` from your gemset priority, it would be used like this:

 ```nix
 # ...